MiloSi/python_tensorflow_study/README.md

 # python_tensorflow_study

-this project is that I studied (exactly learned) and practiced Image processing using python.
+This project is that I studied (exactly learned) and practiced Image processing using python. <br>

-I am learning image processing from Sungjoon (sjchoi86)
+I am learning image processing from Sungjoon (sjchoi86) <br>